codehb01/YouTube/src/readme.md

 - Add validation using `Joi` or `express-validator`
 - Use `helmet`, `cors`, `rate-limit` for security

 cookie-parser
 multer -multipart form data

 ---

+user.routes created to handle upload of avatar and banner using multer whose logic is in multer middleware

+then route is created in app.js where method in user.routes is called and its logic is in user.controller

+cloudinary.js for cloudinary handling and created middlewares multer.middlewares for image uploading task and error.middlewares for handling it

+user.controllers.js handles main logic of CRUD operations